christelilaka/Move-Look-via-Looker-API/README.md

 ## Installation

-This is programm uses the Looker SDK for Python.
+This program uses the Looker SDK for Python.
 1. Install the [Looker SDK for Python](https://pypi.org/project/looker-sdk/)
 2. Download the repository to your computer and navigate to the folder